Clubmen of Dorset and Wiltshire: Background

 By late summer of 1644, Royalist commanders were facing significant difficulties supplying and quartering their troops in the face of indifference and hostility from the local population.
 This local response was due to the arrival of Prince Rupert's troops from the north; while the local population had previously reluctant supported local garrisons, they were hostile to these strangers.
 This response was then exacerbated by the defeats suffered by the Royalists in the summer and the autumn of that year, as it triggered a further withdrawal of support from the local population who sought to bring about a quick end to the war and its deprivations.

 Meanwhile, in the Midlands, local gentry proposed the forming of a "Western Association", an army in the form of a posse that could be levied to maintain order and ward off Parliamentarian attacks.
 This plan, having aroused little interest among the Western Gentry, was eventually dropped, with a likely cause being the changed military situation in favour of the Royalists in the region.
 However, it had aroused interest in the Marches, and a request to form an association there was issued.

 This presented a danger to the Royalists; it would be funded through sources, such as sequestered estates, that previously funded their army, and it would enable the formation of a large body of men that could be turned against them.
-However, on the 15th of February, 1644, Charles I granted the association permission to form, with Ronald Hutton theorizing that he considered the dangers of refusing it permission to form to be greater than the dangers of granting such permission, though some control over it was attempted by requiring the officers to be drawn from the Royalist Army.
+However, on 15 February 1644, Charles I granted the association permission to form, with Ronald Hutton theorizing that he considered the dangers of refusing it permission to form to be greater than the dangers of granting such permission, though some control over it was attempted by requiring the officers to be drawn from the Royalist Army.